(levodopa and benserazide)

-Your doctor will tell you how many MADOPAR tablets or capsules to take each day.
+Your doctor will tell you how many Madopar tablets or capsules to take each day.

-The dose depends on your individual symptoms and your response.
-The dose of MADOPAR has to be carefully adjusted for each
+The dose depends on your individual symptoms and your response to the medicine.
+The

-person.
-If you take too little MADOPAR your Parkinson's symptoms may not be controlled.
-If you take too much MADOPAR, you
+Madopar your symptoms may not be controlled.
+If you take too much Madopar, you may

 Remember this is just a guide.
-This guide can be used for MADOPAR capsules or tablets.
+This guide can be used for Madopar capsules or tablets.

-Treatment with MADOPAR is usually started with lower doses.
+Treatment with Madopar is usually started with lower doses.
 This may be increased

 dose is best for you.

-MADOPAR HBS (slow release) Capsules
+Madopar HBS (slow release) Capsules

-MADOPAR HBS is different to other MADOPAR products.
+Madopar HBS is different to other Madopar products.
 It takes longer to start working

-If you change from normal MADOPAR to MADOPAR HBS, you start on the same number of
+If you change from normal Madopar to Madopar HBS, you start on the same number of

 capsules or tablets, but this is gradually increased by your doctor.

-Some people who change to MADOPAR HBS capsules might feel a little worse at first.
+Some people who change to Madopar HBS capsules might feel a little worse at first.

 This should only be temporary, but speak to your doctor if anything worries you.

-When you take MADOPAR HBS, your doctor may tell you to take a MADOPAR capsule or MADOPAR Rapid (dispersible) tablet in the morning to help maintain better control of your
+When you take Madopar HBS, your doctor may tell you to take a Madopar capsule or Madopar

+Rapid (dispersible) tablet in the morning to help maintain better control of your

 How to take it